Jobi29/Jobi29/README.md

 - ✏️ Currently studying Javascript on [The Odin Project](https://theodinproject.com/)

-- 🖥️ My latest project is my website which is not yet available

 - 👨‍💻 My projects are available right here on Github

 - 💬 Ask me about **anything!**